rainlanguage/rain-sdk/docs/classes/saledurationinblocks.md

 - A class used for creating a VM state for Sale's canEnd/StartStateConfig based on block number.

 - Like all the method calls, order of calling methods in this class is important in order to produce the desired result, although calling in any order will produce a reliable result, that depends on what the intention is.
 For example 'applyOwner' should be called at last in order to apply the ownership over the whole script.
-The general methods calling order in this class is: 1.applyExtarTime 2.applyOwner
+The general methods calling order in this class is: 1.applyExtarTime or afterMinimumRaise (one of which only) 2.applyOwner

 <b>Signature:</b>